CollinsWinistone/Siekay_-123/README.md

-# Tujuane
+# Q&Answer
-Enables poeple to find lovers,workmates,study mates etc...In summary helps people find mates who match their interests
+Enables poeple to ask and get reliable and relevant answers to their questions
 # Siekay_-123